farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions can be made at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.0.12 Convert .html assets into inline text.
+This means that StatBlock snippets will show their information inline.

 0.0.11 Get aliases to link properly between topics (and add Patreon information to README)

 0.0.10 Update README.md with installation link and Changelog information